kabsmeiou/catloaf/README.md

 python train.py
 ```

-This will train the model on your dataset and save the trained model to a file (e.g., `final_model.pt`).
+This will train the model on the dataset and save the trained model to a file (e.g., `final_model.pt`).

 Once the model is trained, you can run the Docker image as described earlier to serve the trained model via FastAPI.